When Water Recreation Turns Tragic, A NYC Boat Accident Lawyer Can Help; Call 646-808-3785.

 Types Of Recreational Boating Accidents In New York

 Below are some of the most common types of recreational boating and marine accidents, according to a study released by the United States Coast Guard Office of Auxiliary and Boating Safety.

-- Collision with another vessel: Because the rules and regulations concerning boating safety and other water carriers are not prominently advertised or enforced, it is important that boat operators understand and adhere to the guidelines set forth for them.
+- Collision with another vessel: Because the rules and regulations concerning boating safety and other water carriers are not prominently advertised or enforced, boat operators must understand and adhere to the guidelines set forth for them.
 When the boat driver fails to exercise care, the passengers in his or her vessel, as well as the passengers of other nearby vessels, are put in danger of injury.

-- Collision with a fixed object: Injury accidents can occur when the operator of a boat fails to recognize and respond to the presence of potentially destructive circumstances such as shallow waters, rocks and boating docks.
-Collision can lead to a hard-impact landing or even capsizing.
+- Collision with a fixed object: Injury accidents can occur when the operator of a boat fails to recognize and respond to the presence of potentially destructive circumstances such as shallow waters, rocks, and boating docks.
+A collision can lead to a hard-impact landing or even capsizing.

 - Capsizing: Capsizing refers to the overturn of a boat, leaving the vessel upside down or resting on its side.
 Capsizing usually follows another type of accident such as an onboard fire or collision with another object.

 Free Consultation From A New York City Boating Accident Lawyer

 If you suffered injuries from a boating accident that was not your fault, you deserve to be provided with the means to obtain the compensation it will take to recover from the accident.
 At The Law Office of Richard M. Kenny, located in Manhattan, New York, we are committed to utilizing our skills and resources to help the innocent injury victims of recreational boating accidents in New York.

 Contact a New York City boat accident attorney at our firm today to schedule a free case consultation with an experienced member of our legal team.
 Complete the free evaluation contact form below or call 646-808-3785.